marth141/netsuite_workspace/readme.md

 In this we're following a guide set by Robin Mitchell.

-Essentially, we install the suitebundle "head in the cloud upload resetlet" which to my knowledge just comes with Netsuite.
+Essentially, we install the suitebundle "head in the cloud upload resetlet" which to my knowledge just comes with Netsuite kind of.
+It has to be installed.

 Next, in our coding space, we want NPM and Gulp.